priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 I ran another small experiment today.

-Today, I learnt that the Kubernetes Service Account tokens that we use very often to authenticate with the API server (using `Authorization: Bearer <token>` header with the HTTP request) are JWT (JSON Web Token) tokens.
+Today, I learnt that the Kubernetes Service Account tokens that I use very often to authenticate with the API server (using `Authorization: Bearer <token>` header with the HTTP request) are JWT (JSON Web Token) tokens.

 I learnt this as a verbal fact first, so, I wanted to verify it in my mighty Kind cluster.